Skip to content

 A companion exhibition to Learning Together is presented at UIC’s Jane Addams Hull-House Museum.
 Radical Craft: Arts Education at Hull-House, 1889-1935 highlights craft’s centrality to the settlement house’s groundbreaking work in art education at the end of the nineteenth and beginning of the twentieth centuries.

-ACCESS INFORMATION: This exhibit is free and open to the public.
-To learn about the accessibility accommodations that were provide, please visit the accessibility page here.
+ACCESS INFORMATION: To learn about the accessibility accommodations that were provide, please visit our accessibility page.

 ARTISTS